Homeowner assistanceKeep Your Home

 - We may require additional information to properly evaluate your qualifications for these programs.

 SNAP Housing Program HUD approved

-SNAP has a dedicated team of HUD certified Housing Counselors with decades of industry experience.
-Our Housing Counseling team supports our neighbors in need with expert, free counseling and services to help clients meet financial challenges and stay in their homes.
-Every year we help nearly 300 families stay safely housed; this year we anticipate assisting more homeowners get through this unprecedented economic crisis as many of our neighbors now find themselves in a place they could have never imagined.
+SNAP has a dedicated team of HUD certified Housing Counselors with decades of experience.
+Our Housing Counseling team supports neighbors in need with free counseling and expert services to help them face financial hardship and stay in their homes.
+Every year we help nearly 300 families stay safely housed, and we have assisted far

 Certified housing counseling agency information and resources